libAtoms/pymatnest/doc/getstart.rst

 and using MC trajectory for generating a new sample configuration.
 As the shape and volume of the cell will not be changed, a cluster will be formed by the atoms.
 Note that the input parameters given below, such as the number of walkers and length of trajectory, are for a short test run.
-For six atoms this calcualtion should take only a couple of minutes on one processor, and although the calculation should end up in the global minimum octahedral cluster structure, thermodynamic variables will not be necessarily well converged.
+For six atoms this calculation should take only a couple of minutes on one processor, and although the calculation should end up in the global minimum octahedral cluster structure, thermodynamic variables will not be necessarily well converged.